Being an Active Bystander

 - Listen and be supportive.
 Allow the person to make their own decisions.

-- Connect the person to help and information in their area.
+- Connect the person to help and resources in their area.

 - Don't post about the person on social networking sites.
 Never use social media to reveal their current location or where they hang out.

 Finally, don't give up.
-It can be frustrating when, even if you try to help, the person still remains with their partner.
-But ending any relationship, especially an abusive one, is complicated, and those experiencing dating violence need strong support systems in order to do so.
+Ending any relationship, especially an abusive one, is complicated, and those experiencing dating violence need strong support systems in order to do so.
 Read more about the importance of support systems at loveisrespect.org.